 With so many entertainment options, no night onboard’s the same as the last.
 The Broadway Show Lounge delivers on West-End style numbers.
-Then there’s Venue, which plays host to family-friendly game shows and performances from virtual bands.
+Then there’s Squid & Anchor, Marella Cruises pub at sea, which plays host to family-friendly game shows.
 Movies by Moonlight takes over out on deck, while live musicians showcase the acoustics in the Atrium Bar.
 As the night draws to a close, head to the Live Room for a session on the dancefloor.

 Plush seating and an 800-plus capacity give the ship’s main entertainment venue professional credentials.
-They have 11 unique shows, including Beatz Interactive, a hi-tech dance piece featuring LED-lit costumes.
+They have 11 unique shows, which means you won’t see the same show twice on a two week cruise.

 In a Marella Cruises first, we’re premiering an open air cinema.
 It means you can watch classic movies and the latest box office hits under the stars.
 Blankets, popcorn, and hot chocolate will be available from the nearby bar.